 Writer.
 Photographer.
 Powerful coach for positive growth.
-Summer 2018: This blog is in hibernation mode as I travel with my tiny gizmo iPhone and type micro-stories on Instagram, Facebook, twitter at @outdoorsymama.
-Find me there!
+Fall 2018: This blog is in HIBERNATION mode.
+Find me for micro-stories on Instagram, Facebook, twitter at @outdoorsymama

 Monday, July 15, 2013

 Hot Trend: Slacklines – Grab A Slackline for your next BBQ or Camping Trip and Test your Outdoorsy Tightrope Skills… BE a Slacker.

 Kids on our Slackline avec un stick to help!

 (Hula hoop optional)

 yes!
 During REI’s recent sale, we stocked up on some essentials: new pancake